-- ID – Make sure you have valid photographic ID.
+- ID - Make sure you have a valid photographic ID.
 If you present your driving licence, make sure it has your current address on it

 - Proof of Address - A council tax, utility bill or financial statement will suffice.
 If everything is online, you should change one of your accounts to postal statements